Loading your recommendations…

 When life gives you limes, garnish your margarita.
 There is no shortage of creativity when it comes to creating and pairing cocktails in Durham.
 Stop by Alley Twenty Six, where owner Shannon Healy was a 2022 James Beard Award semifinalist for outstanding bar program or Kingfisher, which was the second bar in the state (after Alley Twenty Six) to be nominated for the JBF award.

 Drink your way through downtown Durham at spots that feature unique pairings like The Waiting Room and Bar Virgile.
-Named for both the classic gin cocktail and its setting in a former coffin shop, Durham Distillery’s Corpse Reviver Bar and Lounge is designed to showcase Durham Distillery & Conniption Gins at their best.
+Named for both the classic gin cocktail and its setting in a former coffin shop, Durham Distillery’s Conniption Bar & Lounge is designed to showcase Durham Distillery & Conniption Gins at their best.
 In good company with Durham Distillery, the new woman-owned Liberty & Plenty cocktail bar and distillery shares space with The Rickhouse.
 Durham Distillery and Liberty & Plenty join the just 1% of businesses that are woman-owned in the distilling industry.
+Use our guide to Durham's bars and nightlife to find more spots to enjoy a cocktail.

 Durham Farmers’ Market